schlagert/syslog/README.md

 ======

 A Syslog based logging framework for erlang.
-This project is inspired by the two great work put in the two projects [sasl_syslog](http://github.com/travelping/sasl_syslog) and [lager](http://github.com/basho/lager).
-In fact `syslog` delivers quite similar functionality.
+This project is inspired by the great work put in the two projects [sasl_syslog](http://github.com/travelping/sasl_syslog) and [lager](http://github.com/basho/lager).
+In fact `syslog` tries to combine both approaches.
+In a nutshell `syslog` can be seen as a lightweight version of the `lager` logging framework supporting only a fully compliant, Erlang-only Syslog backend allowing remote logging.

 The main difference between `sasl_syslog` and `syslog` is that `sasl_syslog` does only provide logging of `error_logger` reports.
 However, the `error_logger`